altayaydemir/altay-dot-wtf/data/articles/how-do-I-read.md

 Good, now it's your turn.
 The real internalization happens when we craft tangible things with what we learn.
 Make use of them.
 There's no other way than taking action.

-A great book would make us want to do something, and I'm sure there are many out there.
+A great book would make us want to do something, and there are many out there.

 Thanks for reading.